Spectral gaps for a Metropolis-Hastings algorithm in infinite dimensions: Conclusion

 \section{Conclusion}

 From an applications perspective, the primary thrust of this paper is to develop an understanding of MCMC methods in high dimension.
 Our work has concentrated on identifying the (possibly lack of) dimension dependence of spectral gaps for the standard random walk method RWM and a recently developed variant pCN adapted to measures defined via a density with respect to a Gaussian.
-It is also possible to show that the function space version of the MALA \citet{beskos2012advanced} has a spectral gap if, in addition to the assumptions in this article, the gradient of $\Phi$ satisfies strong assumptions and the gradient step is very small.
-There is also a variant of the Hybrid Monte-Carlo methods \citet{Con1} adapted to the sampling of measures defined via a density with respect to a Gaussian and it would be interesting to employ the weak Harris theory to study this algorithm.
+It is also possible to show that the function space version of the MALA \citet{beskos2012advanced} has a spectral gap if, in addition to the assumptions in this article, the gradient of $\Phi$ satisfies strong assumptions, and the gradient step is very small.
+There is also a variant of the hybrid Monte Carlo methods \citet{Con1} adapted to the sampling of measures defined via a density with respect to a Gaussian and it would be interesting to employ the weak Harris theorem to study this algorithm.

-Other classes of target measures, such as those arising from Besov prior measures \citet{Con2,Con3} or an infinite product of uniform measures in \citet{Con4} would also provide interesting applications.
+Other classes of target measures, such as those arising from Besov prior measures [\citet{Con2,Con3}] or an infinite product of uniform measures in \citet{Con4} would also provide interesting applications.
 The proposal of the pCN is reversible and has a spectral gap with respect to the Gaussian reference measure.
-For arbitrary reference and target measures, the third author has recently proved that for bounded $\Phi$ the Metropolis-Hastings algorithm has a spectral gap if the proposal is reversible and has a spectral gap with respect to the reference measure \citet{MCMCnote}.
+For arbitrary reference and target measures, the third author has recently proved that for bounded $\Phi$ the Metropolis--Hastings algorithm has a spectral gap if the proposal is reversible and has a spectral gap with respect to the reference measure [\citet{MCMCnote}].

-More generally, we expect that the weak Harris theory will be well-suited to the study of many MCMC methods in high dimensions because of its roots in the study of Markov processes in infinite dimensional spaces \citet{weakHarris}.
+More generally, we expect that the weak Harris theorem will be well suited to the study of many MCMC methods in high dimensions because of its roots in the study of Markov processes in infinite dimensional spaces [\citet{weakHarris}].
 In contrast, the theory developed in \citet{Meyn:2009uqa} does not work well for the kind of high dimensional problems that are studied here.